Notre-Dame fire

-On 15 April 2019, just before 18:20 CEST, a structural fire broke out beneath the roof of Notre-Dame de Paris, a medieval Catholic cathedral in Paris, France.
-By the time the fire was extinguished, the cathedral's spire had collapsed, most of its roof had been destroyed, and its upper walls were severely damaged.
-Extensive damage to the interior was prevented by its vaulted stone ceiling, which largely contained the burning roof as it collapsed.
-Many works of art and religious relics were moved to safety early in the emergency, but others suffered smoke damage, and some of the exterior art was damaged or destroyed.
+On 15 April 2019, at 18:18 CEST, a structural fire broke out in the roof space of Notre-Dame de Paris, a medieval Catholic cathedral in Paris, France, that is part of the "Paris, Banks of the Seine" UNESCO World Heritage Site.

+The fire, which investigators believe was started by a cigarette or an electrical short circuit, destroyed the cathedral's wooden spire (flèche) and most of the wooden roof and severely damaged the cathedral's upper walls.
+The vaulted stone ceiling largely contained the burning roof as it collapsed, preventing extensive damage to the interior.
+Many works of art and religious relics were moved to safety, but others suffered smoke damage, and some of the exterior art was damaged or destroyed.
 The cathedral's altar, two pipe organs, and three 13th-century rose windows suffered little or no damage.
 Three emergency workers were injured.
-The fire contaminated the site and nearby areas of the city with toxic dust and lead.
-The cathedral did not host a Christmas Mass in 2019 due to the fire, marking it the first time since 1803 that a Mass had not been held.
+The fire contaminated the site and nearby areas of Paris with toxic dust and lead.